uzoochogu/hamoye-ds-internship/ml-classification-global-ecological-footprint/README.md

 2. Then I used the standard scaler to transform the train set (x_train, y_train) and the test set (x_test).

-3. Then I used scikit-learn to train a random forest and extra trees classifier.
+3. After that I used scikit-learn to train a random forest and extra trees classifier.

-4. Finally I used xgboost and lightgbm to train an extreme boosting model and a light gradient boosting model.
+4. Finally I used xgboost and lightgbm to train an extreme boosting model and a light gradient boosting model and also check their various accuracies on the test set.

+5. As an extra step, I tuned the extra trees classifier using a Randomized CV and obtained a better accuracy.

+6. The Light Gradient Boosted Machine (LightGBM) produced the best accuracy on the test set (acc = 0.9365 ).

 ` (Note: I used random_state = 1 for training all models and evaluations on the test set.) `